PavloSernetskyi/Capstone2/README.md

 # Capstone2: Enjoy the Outdoors

 ## Introduction
-The **Enjoy the Outdoors** project focuses on building website that helps a user find things to do to enjoy the great outdoors.
-This project incorporates technologies like Git, HTML, CSS, Bootstrap 5 and particularly, Java Script to store and process all of the data.
+The **Enjoy the Outdoors** project focuses on building a website that helps a user find things to do to enjoy the great outdoors.
+This project incorporates technologies like Git, HTML, CSS, Bootstrap 5, and particularly, Java Script to store and process all of the data.

 ## Built With
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)